Slins-23/software-renderer/README.md

 You can quit by clicking on the `X` button in the GUI.

 ## main.cpp
+> The default variables, objects, and values are mostly set through the [Window manager](#window-manager)

 This is where the `main` function is, and where you use the `Engine` instance in order to control the flow of the program.